Lullabot/drainpipe/README.md

 ### composer-lock-diff comment on PR updates

-- Add the following the composer.json to enable composer-lock-diff comments on your PR/repository.
+- Add the following to your repository's composer.json to enable composer-lock-diff comments on your PRs.
   ```json
   "extra": {
       "drainpipe": {